 - According to human biology, learning is dopaminergic, it intimidates people to crave for information

-- Users look for more information than they can process.
+- Users looking for more information than they can process.
 More information persuades people into thinking that they have options.
 More options make people think they are in control of the app.

 - The feeling of being in control enhances the chances of users liking your application.